 Tiffany Haddish: From The Hood To Hollywood

 Comedian Tiffany Haddish beat all the odds stacked against her and is becoming a household name.
 After 19 years of hard work, she landed a breakout role as “Dina,” the rambunctious, vulgar girlfriend alongside heavy hitters Jada Pinkett Smith, Queen Latifah and Regina Hall in the box office hit Girls Trip.
+Then, she made history by becoming the first African American female stand-up comedian to host Saturday Night Live (11 other Black women hosting the show including Cicely Tyson, Oprah Winfrey, Halle Berry, Taraji P. Henson, Queen Latifah, Whoopi Goldberg and more, but Haddish is the first non-cast member stand-up comedian)!
 But what many do not know is her road to success involved many twists and turns.

 During an interview with The Breakfast Club Power 105.1 FM, Haddish talks about raising her younger siblings.
 Their mother suffered a head injury as a result of a tragic car crash.
 An emotional Haddish recalls being at the hospital and the doctor pulling her to the side saying, “Look, she’s never going to be the person that she was.
 It’s time for you to grow up now you’re going to have to help her as much as you can.”